Liyubov/materials_big_data_cri_2019/README.md

 Students will select, analyse and present a network of their choice as part of a personal project for the course.
 They will also choose an advanced topic in network science & big data for which they will make a presentation in a reverse classroom setting.
 They will in particular contribute to a wikipedia page about that topic.

-# Code

 # Data
 (In progress)

-#Resources
+# Resources
-Introductory interactive textbook by A-L Barabasi: http://networksciencebook.com/ Chapter 2 for network metrics
+1. Introductory interactive textbook by A-L Barabasi: http://networksciencebook.com/ Chapter 2 for network metrics
 Chapter 9 for community detection
-An introduction to network visualisation:
+2. An introduction to network visualisation:
 BASIC
 Gephi: http://www.martingrandjean.ch/gephi-introduction/
 INTERMEDIATE